GOP develops aggressive 'Plan B' in impeachment trial, as several Dems appear to support acquittal: source

 That might end up in a court battle, and could prove dicey if Bolton opts to defy the White House's assertion of privilege.

-Meanwhile, Politico reported on Tuesday that Democrats were apparently also divided.
+Meanwhile, Politico reported on Tuesday that Democrats were apparently divided over whether to remove Trump from office on the charges of obstruction of Congress and abuse of power -- neither of which is a defined federal crime.
 Moderate Democratic Sens.
 Joe Manchin, Doug Jones, and Kyrsten Sinema were all weighing votes to acquit Trump on at least one of the two articles of impeachment, the outlet reported.

 “I know it’s hard to believe that.
 But I really am [undecided].
 But I have not made a final decision.
 Every day, I hear something, I think ‘this is compelling, that’s compelling,’” Manchin said.
 “Everyone’s struggling a little bit.”